domcoder/DissonantWaves/README.md

 ## Digital Interactive Fiction
 A visual novel game currently in-development.

-Predicted core features include:
+Core features  include:
   - In-game phone
   - Four minigame types
-  - Several unique endings
+  - Seven unique endings
-  - Replay value
+  - A strong focus on replayability
   - Dedicated friendship system
   - Four personality stats

-The story takes the player through an adventure as they are stranded on a deserted island.
-Unfortunately, people start being killed off and it's up to the protagonist to make the most of a bad situation.
+  - Future entries planned

+Ray & his best friend, Luke, have been invited to partake in a brand new reality TV game show named “Maybe Manawa!?” where a group of contestants must spend thirteen days on Manawa island.
+Terror suddenly runs rampant throughout the contestants as murders begin occuring - the production company having for certain never mentioned anything of the sort and yet the show goes on.
+Lead Ray through the thirteen days, befriending other contestants and fighting to survive.
+Along the way, will Ray make new friends, find romance or uncover something deeper?